mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

-The verifier has the following limitations:
+The embedded verifier has the following limitations:

 - ``mongosync`` stores the verifier state in memory, which can result in a significant memory overhead.